 Like in the private sector, the human capital plays an important role.
 Knowledge, learning ability and experience are just some of the characteristics of human capital that can help streamline the public sector.
 Inefficiencies and waiting time can be reduced; quality of services can be improved.
-Often, the citizens choose (if there are alternatives in the private sector) private institutions at the expense of public institutions for health services, protection, etc., because they believe the private institutions, etc..
+Often, the citizens choose (if there are alternatives in the private sector) private institutions at the expense of public institutions for health services, protection, etc., because they believe the private institutions better meet their needs, the quality of services is superior to that of the public institutions, etc..